volodymyrhudyma/blog/content/blog/unit-testing-in-react-applications.md

 Observe the test coverage for `Article` component, it is **100%**.

-## Testing stateful components in React
+## Testing Stateful Components In React

 We already know how to perform simple React Components tests that are only responsible for rendering text on the screen.